Lingerie Buying Guide

-Always “step into” your shapewear as this helps to keep the control panels and seams in the correct position on the body.
+- Always “step into” your shapewear; this will help to keep the control panels and seams in the correct position on your body.

-Always buy your dress size and don’t be tempted to go down a size.
-If the shapewear is too small it will roll up or dig in, whereas the correct size will flatter and sculpt your figure.
+- Always buy your actual dress size.
+If your shapewear is too small it will roll up or dig in; the correct size will flatter and sculpt your figure.

-Different outfits or problem areas require different styles of shapewear and/or varying levels of control to ensure a smooth finish under clothing.
+- Different outfits or problem areas may require different styles of shapewear as well as varying levels of support to ensure a smooth finish under clothing.

 Tips to look after your lingerie

-- Always wash according to the garment care label
+- Always wash your lingerie according to the garment care label.

-- If you can machine wash, do so on a low temperature and a delicate cycle.
-We also advise using a lingerie bag when washing by machine
+- If you can machine wash, do so at a low temperature and on a delicate cycle.
+Use a lingerie bag when washing by machine.

-- Dry bras flat so they don’t stretch and they retain their shape
+- Dry bras flat so they don’t stretch and retain their shape.

-- Don’t put your bras or shapewear in a tumble dryer or use an iron on them
+- Tumble dry your bras or shapewear or use an iron on them.

-- Don’t twist or wring your bras when drying as this could damage the cups and underwires
+- Twist or wring your bras when drying as this could damage the cups and underwires.

-- Don’t use clothes pegs on the bra cup as this can distort the foam
+- Use clothes pegs on bra cups as this can distort the foam.